sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

   creditlink: http://pixabay.com/en/sailing-boat-sea-ocean-679833/
 ---

 Looking to create a simple website but don’t want to pay an arm and a leg for setup and hosting?
-Get started for only $5, with the first two months free.
+Get started for only $5 a month, with the first two months free.

 > Learn how to setup simple websites with Jekyll and Docker